805-528-8383

 Welcome to Good Dogma!

-Founded by Lisa Ellman and bmauiandlisaased in San Luis Obispo, California, Good Dogma Obedience Training has been providing human and canine education and behavior modification since 1996.
+mauiandlisa Founded by Lisa Ellman and based in San Luis Obispo, California, Good Dogma Obedience Training has been providing human and canine education and behavior modification since 1996.

-We are committed to providing resources and positive reinforcement tools to help people establish and build successful and rewarding relationships with their canine family members.
+We are committed to providing resources and force free methods to help people build successful, rewarding relationships with their canine family members.

-Good Dogma encourages consistent effective communication techniques with your dog, leading to increased response time.
-We help you establish and facilitate rules and boundaries for your dog, without punishment, creating a stronger bond of trust and promoting the cessation of destructive, inappropriate behavior.
-Your new skills will help maintain the structure necessary to keep your pack happy and safe for many years to come.
+Good Dogma encourages consistent effective canine communication techniques, leading to increased response time.
+We encourage you to establish and facilitate rules and boundaries for your dog, without punishment, creating a stronger bond of trust and promoting the cessation of destructive, inappropriate behavior.

 When people don’t make time to train and initiate leadership, dogs can become unruly and, at times, impossible to control.
-Unwilling or unable to address the situation, owners often relegate their dogs to the backyard, or surrender them to the pound.
+Unwilling or unable to address the situation, the dog is often relegated to the backyard, or surrendered them to the pound.

 Good Dogma helps owners realize that when human behavior changes, canine behavior changes.
 Contact us and get started today!